-My name is Kyung.
 I was born in Seoul, South Korea … in the not-so-distant past. 🙂 Since then, I’ve lived in 6 countries in the last 20+ years.
-I grew up in Buenos Aires, Argentina, moved to California where I spent my youth in Los Angeles, to now finding myself in the most idyllic spot of Cambridge – surrounded by trees and monkey puzzles from my little maker space.
+I grew up in Buenos Aires, Argentina, moved to California where I spent my youth in Los Angeles, to now finding myself in the most idyllic spot of Cambridge, U.K – surrounded by trees and a monkey puzzle from my little maker space.

 If I’m not spending time in the kitchen, I enjoy sewing things for either myself or around the house.
-Growing up, I remember watching my parents cut stacks of fabric from their shop in Los Angeles.
-The fabric will later be sewn and made into clothes that would be comfortable for soon-to-be mothers to wear.
-I was inspired and they encouraged my learning from watching them work – Magic became something you make.
+Growing up, I remember watching my parents cut stacks of fabric by hand in their small shop in Buenos Aires and Los Angeles.
+The fabric will later be sewn and made into comfortable clothes for soon-to-be mothers to wear.
+I was inspired and they encouraged my learning from watching them work – magic became something you make.

-1. Japan, where we found inspiration amongst the beautiful temples in Tokyo and Kyoto.
+1. Japan, where we found inspiration amongst the beautiful temples and well-balanced cuisine of Tokyo and Kyoto.

-2. Belgium, where I developed an understanding for delicate textiles and of course, a taste for good chocolate.
+2. Belgium, where I developed a taste for good chocolate, beer and an appreciation for textiles.

-4. Korea, where I rediscovered my roots and honed on my skills in pickling / fermentation and appreciation for traditional garments.
+4. Korea, where I rediscovered my roots and honed on my skills in pickling / fermentation / temple cuisine.

 * As a result of all the moving, I pack like I play Tetris.